30 Hidden Litter Boxes You Should Check Out

 9. In They Go

 This cat has a ton of space and privacy for doing their business.
-The opening of this wooden contraption is wide enough that you can reach in and clean up without giving yourself a backache.
+The opening of this wooden enclosure is wide enough that you can reach in and clean up without giving yourself a backache.
 Everyone wins.

 10. Closed Doors